XingyuZhou989/MobiHoc-2019/README.md

 Creative Commons Attribution-NonCommercial-ShareAlike 3.0 Unported License (see [LICENSE.md](LICENSE.md) for details).

+#### Prerequisites

+You will need `bower` tool.
+On macOS with Homebrew

+    sudo port install bower

+On other system with nodejs installed:

+    sudo npm install -g bower

 #### Generating site using jekyll

 The website uses jekyll engine to generate the website using the templates.
 To get started with jekyll, change to the source file directory and run

     sudo gem install jekyll bundler
     bundle install
+    bower install
     bundle exec jekyll build

 To generate the website and serve it from a local webserver, e.g., for debugging